Texel and our farm holiday apartments

 Our prices are as per listed on the

 Dutch site under "onze prijzen".
-The prices are inclusive bed linen,
+The prices are inclusive bed linen, but exclusive tourist tax and the cost for cleaning.

 If you want to check on availability